youngboy/engine-docs/source/caching.md

 Stores is an array of places for Engine to store data such as: query responses, authentication checks, or persisted queries.

 Every store must have a unique `name`.
+The empty string is a valid name; there is a default in-memory 50MB cache with the empty string for its name which is used for any caching feature if you don't specify a store name.
+You can specify the name of `"disabled"` to any caching feature to turn off that feature.

 Engine supports two types of stores:

 * `inMemory` stores provide a bounded LRU cache embedded within the Engine Proxy.
-  Since there's no external servers to configure, in memory stores are the easiest to get started with.
+  Since there's no external servers to configure, in-memory stores are the easiest to get started with.
-  Since there's no network overhead, in memory stores are the fastest option.
+  Since there's no network overhead, in-memory stores are the fastest option.
-  However, if you're running multiple copies of Engine Proxy, their in memory stores won't be shared - a cache hit on one server may be a cache miss on another server.
+  However, if you're running multiple copies of Engine Proxy, their in-memory stores won't be shared --- a cache hit on one server may be a cache miss on another server.
   In memory caches are wiped whenever Engine Proxy restarts.

-  The only configuration required for in memory stores is `cacheSize` - an upper limit specified in bytes.
+  The only configuration required for in memory stores is `cacheSize` --- an upper limit specified in bytes.
+It defaults to 50MB.

 * `memcache` stores use external [Memcached](https://memcached.org/) server(s) for persistence.
   This provides a shared location for multiple copies of Engine Proxy to achieve the same cache hit rate.
   This location is also not wiped across Engine Proxy restarts.

-  Memcache store configuration requires an array of URLs, `url`, for the memcached servers.
+  Memcache store configuration requires an array of URLs called `url`, for the memcached servers.
+(This name is misleading: the values are `host:port` without any URL scheme like `http://`.)
   `keyPrefix` may also be specified, to allow multiple environments to share a memcached server (i.e. dev/staging/production).

-We suggest developers start with an in memory store, then upgrade to Memcached if the added deployment complexity is worth it for production.
+We suggest developers start with an in-memory store, then upgrade to Memcached if the added deployment complexity is worth it for production.
 This will give you much more control over memory usage and enable sharing the cache across multiple Engine proxy instances.

 <h3 id="config.sessionAuth">sessionAuth</h3>

-This is useful when you want to do per-session caching with Engine.
+This is useful when you want to do per-session response caching with Engine.
 To be able to cache results for a particular user, Engine needs to know how to identify a logged-in user.
 In this example, we've configured it to look for an `Authorization` header, so private data will be stored with a key that's specific to the value of that header.

+You can specify that the session ID is defined by either a either a header or a cookie.
+Optionally, you can specify a REST endpoint which the Engine Proxy can use to determine whether a given token is valid.

 <h3 id="config.queryCache">queryCache</h3>

 This maps the types of result caching Engine performs to the stores you've defined in the `stores` field.
 In this case, we're sending public and private cached data to unique stores, so that responses affecting multiple users will never be evicted for responses affecting a single user.

+If you leave `queryCache.publicFullQueryStore` blank, it will use the default 50MB in-memory cache.
+Set it to `"disabled"` to turn off the cache.

+If you configure `sessionAuth` but leave `queryCache.privateFullQueryStore` blank, it will use the default 50MB in-memory cache.
+Set it to `"disabled"` to turn off the cache.

 <h2 id="visualizing">Visualizing caching</h2>